Lu Group @ UNC Chapel Hill

 -

-Chittari, Supraja S., and Z. Lu, "Revisiting Kinetic Monte Carlo Algorithms for Time-dependent Processes: from open-loop control to feedback control", Journal of Chemical Physics, J. Chem.
+Chittari, Supraja S., and Z. Lu, "Revisiting Kinetic Monte Carlo Algorithms for Time-dependent Processes: from open-loop control to feedback control", J. Chem.
 Phys.
 161 (2024): 044104.

 -